johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: false
   commentary: |
-    Why-ay-ay does this sound like it's stuck in the 1990s?
+    Why-ay-ay does this sound like it’s stuck in the 1990s?
 Really.
 Why?

     This entry is clearly looking for a catchy riff and never quite finds one.
-Instead, I think it's going for the record for the most "aye" sounds ever in a Eurovision song.
+Instead, I think it’s going for the record for the most "aye" sounds ever in a Eurovision song.
 (You laugh, but there is a record for "la"s in a song - Spain hold the title).

 - country: "Finland"
   emoji: "🇫🇮"